 The President's declaration of opioid crisis as a nationwide public health emergency further emphasizes the urgency to provide Americans struggling with substance abuse the tools and support needed in order to overcome this sweeping epidemic.
 The White House reports that 175 people die of a drug overdose every day.
 We must remember these statistics represent human lives that are cut short because of addiction.

 Congresswoman Brooks and Chairman Pai discuss NG911 with local public safety community leaders at the Hamilton County 911 Communications Center in Noblesville.
 Indiana is ahead of the curve when it comes to public safety.
 For example, in all 92 counties in the state, Hoosiers can text 911 to receive the help they need.
 I am proud of the hard work from public safety leaders in the Fifth District who are dedicated to ensuring safety in our communities

-Representatives Susan Brooks (R-IN), Val Demings (D-FL), Doug Collins (R-GA), Bill Pascrell (D-NJ) and Dave Reichert (R-WA) introduced H.R.
-2228, the Law Enforcement Mental Health and Wellness Act of 2017, which would help agencies create or improve mental health services for law enforcement officers.
+H.R.
+2228, the Law Enforcement Mental Health and Wellness Act of 2017, introduced by Representatives Susan Brooks (R-IN), Val Demings (D-FL), Doug Collins (R-GA), Bill Pascrell (D-NJ) and Dave Reichert (R-WA), passed out of the House Judiciary Committee.
+This bill would help agencies create or improve mental health services for law enforcement officers.
 It is the companion bill to S.876, introduced by Senators Joe Donnelly (D-IN) and Todd Young (R-IN) that passed the Senate in May.